Rolling coal

+Terminology

+Rolling coal (also spelled rollin' coal) is also commonly referred to as coal rolling.

+The cultural origins of the practice have been traced to truck pull competitions, where black exhaust smoke was a byproduct of engine modifications made for competitive performance.

 Background

 Rolling coal is a form of conspicuous air pollution, used in North America for entertainment or as protest.
-Some drivers intentionally trigger coal rolling in the presence of hybrid vehicles (a practice nicknamed "Prius repellent") to cause their drivers to lose sight of the road and inhale harmful air pollution.
+Some drivers intentionally trigger coal rolling in the presence of electric and hybrid vehicles (a practice nicknamed "Prius repellent") to cause their drivers to lose sight of the road and inhale harmful air pollution.
 Coal rolling may also be directed at foreign vehicles, bicyclists, protesters, and pedestrians.
 Practitioners cite "American freedom" and a stand against "rampant environmentalism" as reasons for coal rolling.

 A concern is road traffic safety violations, as the black smoke impairs visibility, increasing the risks of motor vehicle crashes, and is a violation of clean air laws.

 Some incidents have led to injuries.
 In 2021, six bicyclists training for a road race were run over by a 16-year-old who was rolling coal along Business U.S. Highway 290 in Waller County, Texas, outside Houston, when he attempted to drive ahead of the group to engulf them in the exhaust.
 Two of the cyclists were injured severely enough to require medical evacuation by helicopter.
 The motorist was not charged at the time of the collision; local cyclists' groups were outraged.
 He was later charged with six felony counts of aggravated assault with a deadly weapon.